Lambton Quay: 19th century

 Buildings were erected in wood for a time after the 1855 earthquake but this presented a fire risk.
 In 1877 Wellington City Council ruled that in a specified central city area that included Lambton Quay, all new buildings had to be clad in incombustible materials.
-By 1900 many substantial buildings had been built on both sides of the Quay: shops including Kirkcaldie & Stains, hotels, banks, insurance companies, the central police station, the government printer and Government Buildings.
+By 1900 many substantial buildings had been built on both sides of Lambton Quay: shops including Kirkcaldie & Stains, hotels, banks, insurance companies, the central police station, the government printer and Government Buildings.

+Wellington introduced electric street lighting in 1889, becoming the first city in New Zealand to do so.
+A lamp post commemorating the introduction of electric lighting to the city stands at the intersection of Featherston Street and Lambton Quay.

 Early twentieth century

 Although 1877 regulations specified that new buildings should be fire-resistant, many older wooden buildings remained on Lambton Quay.
 In 1906 a large fire destroyed 18 buildings on both sides of Lambton Quay between Grey Street and Hunter Street.
 One of the new buildings built after the fire was the former Whitcoulls Building, built in 1907, which has since been gutted and rebuilt with the façade retained.
 The five-storey Public Trust Building at 131 Lambton Quay, opened in 1909, was said to be the first large public building in New Zealand with an earthquake-resistant skeleton-rivetted steel frame.

 The two-storey Kirkcaldie and Stains building on Lambton Quay was built in three stages: the central part was built in 1897, and the two end sections were built in 1908–1910.
 During 1927–1928 the central section was remodelled to match the façades of the two end sections.

 The Wellington Cable Car running from Lambton Quay to the top of the Botanic Garden was opened in 1902.